denten-books/plain-text/sample.md

 new forms of feline being.
 Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
-For Hegel, one should not confuse the static snapshot with the animate ideal.
+For Hegel, one should not confuse that static snapshot with the animate ideal.

 Hegel's "concrete universal" therefore exists in the real, physical world.
 One way to understand this difficult concept is to think of it as capturing both